 Louise had previously performed group cabaret as part of a group called Anna Rexic and The Compulsives.

-Gold appeared on stage with five years ago in Kiss
+appeared on stage with five years ago in Kiss Me

-Me Kate.
-It might be noted that about a year and a half later, the Issy
+Kate.
+It might be noted that about a year and a half later, the Issy Van Randwyck

-Van Randwyck was herself called in to deputise, at Lauderdale House,
+was herself called in to deputise, at Lauderdale House, for Diane

-for Diane Langton (with whom Louise Gold had appeared in the
+Langton (with whom Louise Gold had appeared in the musical Follies at

-musical Follies at the Royal Festival Hall, and, Mary Poppins
+the Royal Festival Hall, and, Mary Poppins at the Prince

 Tim McArthur went on to interview Louise Gold on the radio on Tim McArthur Interview.

-star of the 1980s’ Spitting Image TV show, sang with the ‘Queen’ in her show at
+1980s’ Spitting Image TV show, sang with the ‘Queen’ in her show at Lauderdale

-Lauderdale House on Sunday evening.
-And she brought the house down with her
+House on Sunday evening.
+And she brought the house down with her version of the

 Links about Louise Gold’s Cabaret Act, Louise Gold ...
 By Appointment